Helpful Tricks & Tips

-- Pre-purchasing online will save you time and money!
+- Pre-purchasing online will save you time and money.
 If you already have a OnePass, you can load any ticket purchase on to your pass and head straight to the lift!
 If you don't have a OnePass yet, don't worry.
-You can still purchase online, but you'll need to go to ticketing to pick up your OnePass upon arrival.
+You can still purchase online (at least one calendar day prior to your visit date), but you'll need to go to ticketing to pick up your OnePass upon arrival.

 - Looking for lodging, activities to do in Bend, or additional information about Central Oregon?
 Head to Visit Bend to learn more.

 - Use caution driving to Mt.
 Bachelor.
 Road conditions can change quickly.
 Riding the Mt.
 Bachelor shuttle bus is another option for transportation.